 Reading and phonics

 All our books are colour coded with a wide range of choice in each colour band.
-In September 2015 we started our new school year with a significant number of books to add to those purchased in 2012.
 As well as reading books we encourage our children to read newspapers, magazines, and electronic media.
 All children have a reading record and are read to and asked questions weekly by school staff about their individual reading book.
 Please do not forget to sign your child’s reading record.

 How can you help?

 · Try to make time to listen to your child read

 · Talk to your child about their book

 · Ask questions so that your child has to think about what they are reading